 EKUCC Pandemic Services & Coping During COVID-19

 EKUCC will be providing virtual counseling services to EKU students.
+In-person sessions are also available.
 For more information, call 859-622-1303.
-Fall semester office hours: Mon-Fri 8:00am-4:30pm.
+Fall and Spring semester office hours: Mon-Fri 8:00am-4:30pm.
 See EVENTS for other services available including our virtual Feel Better Fast workshops!

 To get started with services, click this link